M4cs/XLSTimedMessages/README.md

   "Messages": [
     "This is the first message",
     "This is the second message"
   ], // Message array.
 Add an element for each message.
-By default it will scroll through from 0, 1, 2.... and so forth "RandomizeMessages": false // Randomize the messages.
+By default it will scroll through from 0, 1, 2...
+  "RandomizeMessages": false // Randomize the messages.
 Doesn't guarantee true randomness }
 ```